oddbird/oddleventy/content/blog/2022/shared-elements.md

    we still need JavaScript
    to create and start transition events
    (we'll get there).
-3. We can optionally override the default transitions in CSS, by applying animation styles to several pseudo-elements that represent the elements-in-transition.
+3. We can optionally override the default transitions in CSS by applying animation styles to several pseudo-elements that represent the elements-in-transition.